zzhenduo/PDSFLRR/README.md

 # PDSFLRR
-the code is from the paper:PDSFLRR:Low-Rank Representation with Projection Distance and Sparsity Constraints for Clustering Single-Cell RNA Sequencing Data this is abstract: The development of single-cell RNA sequenc- ing (scRNA-seq) technology has provided essential re- sources for identifying cellular heterogeneity and diver- sity.
+The code is from the paper:PDSFLRR:Low-Rank Representation with Projection Distance and Sparsity Constraints for Clustering Single-Cell RNA Sequencing Data.
+This is abstract: The development of single-cell RNA sequenc- ing (scRNA-seq) technology has provided essential re- sources for identifying cellular heterogeneity and diver- sity.
 Clustering is one of the key techniques for analyzing